cmlang/cml-compiler/README.md

 The releases of the CML compiler follow Semantic Versioning: http://semver.org

-Version format is MAJOR.MINOR.PATCH, where each number is incremented as follows:
+The version format is MAJOR.MINOR.PATCH, where each number is incremented as follows:
 - MAJOR: when we make an incompatible language change, or incompatible base library change.
 - MINOR: when we add functionality in a backwards-compatible manner.
-- PATCH: when we make backwards-compatible fixes.
+- PATCH: when we only make backwards-compatible fixes; and no new functionality is added.

 ## Specific Version Installation with Homebrew / Linuxbrew